tuff-30-minute-ppc-audit

 Pro-tip: consider adding remarketing audiences to your search campaigns.
 This tactic, known as Remarketing Lists for Search Ads, or RLSA for short, is especially effective if you have a lot of traffic.

 For example, if you have an eCommerce site and receive a lot of traffic, you most likely have a lot of abandoned carts.
 Consider creating an abandoned cart audience for remarketing and adding this audience to your search campaigns with a solid bid adjustment.
 The users in this audience have already shown high intent by adding a product to their cart.
-How much more than your standard bid would you willing to pay to get these audiences back to your site when they are searching for your targeted keywords?
+How much more than your standard bid would you be willing to pay to get these audiences back to your site when they are searching for your targeted keywords?
 20%..35%…maybe even 50% more?

 Triple Check Conversion Tracking